Balvald/ArtemisScannerTracker/README.md

 Anyway with this plugin those kind of problems are hopefully becoming a thing of the past for our all most favourite recreational activity of scanning space grass while binging Star Trek TNG I guess.

 Thats the current extent of this little project.
-Maybe it'll be extended with more exobiology related features.